Course Catalog: American Studies Courses

 Studies in American Popular Culture

 Provides examples, context, theories, and methodologies for understanding the development and meaning of American popular culture.
 Particular focus on gender, race, and ethnicity.
 Emphasis on analysis of culture from different mediums, including popular literature, film, music, and television.
 Organized historically, and by medium.
-General Education: Perspectives on Diversity AND Upper Level Writing (after ENG111) AND Historical Perspectives.
+General Education: Perspectives on Diversity and Up-per Level Writing (after ENG121) and Historical Perspectives.
 Prerequisite: AST 160 or by permission of instructor.
 Intermediate/Advanced.

 History, Culture and Spirituality of West Africa